 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's exposure to credit risk is primarily on its cash and cash equivalents and receivables.
 All of the Company's cash and cash equivalents are held with reputable financial institutions.
 The Company's policy is to deal only with creditworthy counterparties.
+Management fee receivables are from the joint venture and advances to PRE are from a joint venture partner.
+In determining expected credit losses from these counterparties, the Company considered estimated future cashflows of the joint venture.
 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 None of the Company's financial assets are secured by collateral or other credit enhancements.